thandavm/create_your_own_avatar/readme.md

 2. Acess to Foundation Model hub within the AWS Account - If you do not have access request access as per the guidelines provided in <https://wiki.amazon.com/bin/view/SageMaker-JumpStart/FoundationModels>
 3. SageMaker Domain, User and IAM role with full access to SageMaker and Amazon S3
 4. Create a user with admin previliges and capture the access key and secret key securely
+5. Access and Secret key are required for to be used in the last step of this lab
-5. Use us-east-1 for your lab
+6. Use us-east-1 for your lab

 ## Create the data set